-Armed with a packet of salt (there seems to be no correlation between sea salt or rock salt) start searching for small key hole like shapes in the sand.
-A clue that you are in a Razor fish area is when you see fountains of water erupting for the sans as you walk across.
+Armed with a packet of salt (there seems to be no correlation between sea salt or rock salt) and start searching for some small keyhole like shapes in the sand.
+A clue that you are in a Razorfish area is when you see fountains of water erupting for the sans as you walk across.

-Keep you shadow away for the key hole and pour some salt into the hole.
+Keep your shadow away for the keyhole and pour some salt into the hole.
 They wait.
-With luck you should catch a Razor clam.
+With luck, you should catch a Razor clam.

 Razor clams appear in various recipes so it’s worth gathering a few to try cooking at home.

 The small top of the Razor clam that falls off as the clam comes out of its burrow appears to be a sacrificial offering to any predictor the clam things is attacking it.

 In case you do not believe this, here is the video:

 How to eat Razor clams

 The tastiest part is the foot (when extended for the shell it looks a bit like a ‘willy’).
 Most people do not eat the black stomach.
 The Razor clam is cooked when it loses its translucent appearance.
 Try lightly grilling or barbecued Razor clams with a little lemon juice.

 If you plan to eat Razor clams only take what you need.
 If you are just curious to try out this old method of razor fishing please do this in moderation to avoid damaging the stocks.

 Razor clams can live for around 20 years and are a very good indicator of a rich a diverse marine environment.
 If you are looking for one indicator of a vibrant intertidal zone look out for the telltale fountains of Razor clams.